 De León has introduced his own proposal for allocating the funds.
-Under Senate Bill 39, which will be heard in the Senate Energy and Utilities Committee on Tuesday, preference would be given to qualified projects proposed by "economically disadvantaged schools."
+Under Senate Bill 39, which will be heard in the Senate Energy and Utilities Committee today, preference would be given to qualified projects proposed by "economically disadvantaged schools."

 In addition to saving those districts money over time, the bill argues that investing in upgrades in low-income areas will "enhance community pride and sustain neighborhood vitality."